Danr0/VKbot/project/README.md

 # VKbot

+## Description
+### The bot trained on https://otvet.mail.ru/ and https://ru.stackoverflow.com/ He can answer questions in Russian by VK messages.

 ### Easy start:
 #### python bot.py  OR  docker build -> docker run
 #### To use only bot: comment(#) in "response.py" line "return good_answer(..."